mjdecker/mjdecker.github.io/_labs/software-testing/metrics.md

 * Many more ...

 # Computing Metrics
-* Will approximate the following using a combination of built-in srcML utilities and UNIX command line tools
+* Will approximate the following using built-in srcML and UNIX tools
 	* Cyclomatic Complexity
 	* Halstead